About Tavistock Heritage Trust

 Sara has been a Trustee since September 2022

 Sara started her career as a charity community worker in Wiltshire and moved on to more senior positions in other charities including Mencap and British Red Cross.
 In 2007 she was appointed The Regulator of Community Interest Companies (business for social purpose), after which she spent a short time with Devon County Council.
-She has also sits as a non-executive director on social enterprise boards.
+She also sits as a non-executive director on social enterprise boards.

 Born in Cornwall she came back to the Southwest in 2015 moving to Tavistock in 2016 with her cat.